-Waddah Akili, Iowa State University
+Dr. Waddah Akili, Iowa State University

-WADDAH AKILI: Professor (retired) of civil engineering & visiting faculty at Iowa State Univ., Ames, IA.
-Has been in the academic arena for over 38 years.
-He has held academic positions at Drexel University, Philadelphia, Penna (66-70); at King Fahd University of Petroleum & Minerals, Dhahran, Saudi Arabia (70-87); & at The University of Qatar, Doha, Qatar (87-00).
-Akili's major field is geotechnical engineering.
-His research interests and experience includes: characterization of arid and semi arid soils, shallow and deep foundations, pavement design and materials, concrete durability, and contemporary issues of engineering education, in general, and those of the Middle East in particular.
-He is presently a geotechnical consultant in Ames, Iowa.
+Waddah Akili has been in the academic arena for over 37 years.
+He has held academic positions at Drexel University, Philadelphia, Penna (66-69), at King Fahd University of Petroleum & Minerals, Dhahran, Saudi Arabia (69-87), and at the University of Qatar, Doha, Qatar (87-00).
+Professor Akili's major field is geotechnical engineering and materials.
+His research work & experience include: characterization of arid and semi arid soils, piled foundations, pavement design & materials, and concrete durability.
+His interests also include: contemporary issues of engineering education in general, and those of the Middle East and the Arab Gulf States in particular.